tskiranmayee/DataTrailBlazer.github.io/_posts/2021-07-07-SQLForRelationDatabases.md

 Q26) Count the number of different sailor names. <br>
 Q27) Find the names of sailors who are older than the oldest sailor with a rating of 10. <br>
 ### The GROUP BY and HAVING Clauses
-Q28) Find the age of the youngest sailor for each rating level.
+Q28) Find the age of the youngest sailor for each rating level.<br>
 Q29) Find the age of the youngest sailor who is eligible to vote (i.e., is at least 18 years old) for each rating level with at least two such sailors.<br>
 ### More Examples of Aggregate Queries
 Q30) For each red boat; find the number of reservations for this boat. <br>